Teachinghearts |

 (Romans 8: 26-27)

-Michael, the Archangel
+Michael, The Archangel

 Christ has many names and titles.
 He is the Son of God and the Son of man.